conlalaura/H2WO/README.md

 This script loads the osm-output.json file into MongoDB, filters the relevant amenities and keys, and stores the results in a new, more compact collection for efficient caching.

-Further, it creates a demo user and adds 50 random amenities to their favourites list.
+Further, it creates 500 dummy reviews of random amenities in the Winterthur area for presentation purposes.
 ## Development

 ### Run Code Formatter

-From the project root directory run:

 ```
 python -m black .
 ```

-### Execute all tests automatically
+### Execute all tests automatically with Pytest

-**Pytest:**

 ```
 python -m pytest tests